near/docs/docs/3.tutorials/auction/4-ft.md

 ---

-## Registering the user in the FT contract
+## Creating a new FT

-For one to receive fungible tokens first their account ID must be [registered](../../2.build/5.primitives/ft.md#registering-a-user) in the FT contract.
-We don't need to register the accounts that we transfer tokens back to since to make a bid in the first place they would need to be registered, but we do need to register the auction contract in the FT contract to receive bids and the auctioneer to receive the funds at the end of the auction.
-It is most convenient to register users from the frontend rather than the contract.

----

-## Updating the tests

----

-## Unit tests

-TODO

----

-## Integration tests

-Just as with the NFT contract, we will deploy an FT contract in workspaces using a WASM file from **ADD MORE**.
+Just as with the NFT contract, we will deploy an FT contract in the sandbox tests using a WASM file compiled from [this repo](https://github.com/near-examples/FT).

 When the contract is deployed it is initialized with `new_default_meta` which sets the token's metadata, including things like its name and symbol, to default values while requiring the owner (where the token supply will sent), and the total supply of the token.